 Shoulder surgery - discharge

-SLAP repair - discharge; Acromioplasty - discharge; Bankart - discharge; Shoulder repair - discharge; Shoulder arthroscopy - discharge
+SLAP repair - discharge; Acromioplasty - discharge; Bankart repair - discharge; Shoulder repair - discharge; Shoulder arthroscopy - discharge

 You had shoulder surgery to repair the tissues inside or around your shoulder joint.
 The surgeon may have used a tiny camera called an arthroscope to see inside your shoulder.

 You may have needed open surgery if your surgeon could not repair your shoulder with the arthroscope.
 If you had open surgery, you have a large cut (incision).

 Now that you're going home, be sure to follow your surgeon's instructions on how to take care of your shoulder.
 Use the information below as a reminder.

 While in the hospital, you should have received pain medicine.
 You also learned how to manage swelling around your shoulder joint.